GMH-Code/RPCEmu/README.md

 - You can upload individual files to HostFS in the same way you load disk images.
 This offers a quick way to load modules or upload simple files.
 - You can 'upload' ADF floppy disk and ISO CD-ROM images to the emulator as it runs.
 - The screenshot feature can 'download' the screenshot to your local storage.
+- You can attach HostFS to the browser's IndexedDB instead of just using the in-memory filesystem, which offers a limited way to keep data between sessions.
+At present, the CMOS, config, or IDE disc images are not included.

 Boot Sequence
 -------------